MeteoSwiss/publication-opendata/README.md

 3. Questions to the open data user community

-## 1. Context and mission of OGD@MeteoSwiss ([DE](https://github.com/MeteoSwiss/publication-opendata/blob/main/context-and-purpose-DE), [FR](https://github.com/MeteoSwiss/publication-opendata/blob/main/context-and-purpose-FR), [IT](https://github.com/MeteoSwiss/publication-opendata/blob/main/context-and-purpose-IT))
+## 1. Context and mission of this project ([DE](https://github.com/MeteoSwiss/publication-opendata/blob/main/context-and-purpose-DE), [FR](https://github.com/MeteoSwiss/publication-opendata/blob/main/context-and-purpose-FR), [IT](https://github.com/MeteoSwiss/publication-opendata/blob/main/context-and-purpose-IT))
 In order to legally implement the [Federal Act on the use of electronic means for the performance of official duties' (EMBAG)](https://www.meteoswiss.admin.ch/about-us/remit-and-legal-mandate.html) the overall revision of the Ordinance on Meteorology and Climatology (MetV; SR 429.11) is now pending.

 In the current year (2023) the necessary technical and organizational measures for the implementation of Open Government Data (OGD) at [MeteoSwiss](https://www.meteoswiss.admin.ch/about-us/portrait.html) are being tackled within the scope of a project.